Palliative Care in Los Angeles

 Confusion with time or place

-Another sign of Alzheimer’s disease and other dementia is confusion with time or place.
-This can affect the perception of time and space, such as:
+Another sign of Dementia symptoms is confusion with time or place.
+That can affect the perception of time and space, such as:

 • Losing track of dates, seasons, or the passage of time, such as not knowing what day of the week it is, what month it is, or what year it is.

-• Forgetting where they are or how they got there, such as not recognizing their surroundings, home, or location.
+• They may forget where they are or how they got there, such as not recognizing their surroundings, home, or location.

 • Having trouble understanding or remembering events that are not happening in the present, such as not recalling recent or past events or confusing past and present.

 Confusion with time or place can be caused by stress, anxiety, or fatigue, but it can also be a sign of cognitive impairment.
-If you or a loved one have confusion with time or place that affects your daily life, you should see your doctor for a check-up.
+If you or a loved one is confused about a time or place that affects your daily life, you should see your doctor for a check-up.

 • Use clocks, calendars, or photos to orient them to the current date, time, or place.